 When does the residency program run?
 What are the important dates?

 The Spring session runs from April 1–June 17.
-The application deadline is December 15 (fee supported) and January 30 (fee paying).
+The application deadline is January 1.

 What studios and workspaces are available?